 In all instances the Headteacher must be informed.
-If the Headteacher is not available then the DSL should be advised.
+If the Headteacher is not available then the DSL, or next most senior member of staff, should be advised.

-If the allegation concerns the Headteacher then the CEO and Chair of the Trust must be informed.
+If the allegation concerns the Headteacher, then the Trust Executive Leader and Chair of the Trust Board must be informed.